EB1811/dev-articles/ZustandStore.md

         expect(screen.queryByTestId("planet-Mandalore")).toBeTruthy();
     });
 ```
+I believe that the ease of testing is a great benefit of Zustand.

 ## Final Notes
 In my opinion Zustand is a very refreshing state manager.
 The absence of boilerplate makes it such a nice option for personal projects where one doesn’t want to spend an afternoon setting up a store with a single variable.\